syuntoku14/fusion2urdf/README.md

 Click ADD-INS in fusion 360, then choose URDF_Exporter.

 **This script will change your model.
-So before run it, copy your model to backup.**
+So before running it, copy your model to backup.**

 <img src="https://github.com/syuntoku14/fusion2urdf/blob/images/copy.png" alt="copy" title="copy" width="300" height="300">